 Sew the two pieces of fabric “right sides” together to make the double-sided cape.
 Once you’ve sewn most of the way around the edge, leave an opening and turn the cape right-side-out.
 Poke out all the corners, iron the cape flat and stitch up the opening.

 Attach Velcro to the two ends of the collar along the neckline so kids can easily put the cape on and take it off without any help.

 As a final touch, I added top stitching all the way around the cape’s edge to keep the two fabric layers from shifting too much.
 If you wanted to make a single layer cape, you could just hem the cape all the way around it.

-For detailing the cape, I printed out shapes to use as templates to cut my fabric.
-I also printed out large letters to use as templates to cut the fabric initials.
-I stitched around each shape and letter with a regular zig zag stitch, using a smaller stitch setting so my stitches were fairly close together.
+To detail the cape, I printed out shapes to use as templates to cut fabric shapes.
+I also printed out large letters to use as templates to cut out fabric initials.
+I stitched around each shape and letter with a regular zig-zag stitch, using a smaller stitch setting so my stitches were fairly close together.

-These capes were so fun to create and are a great accessory for active little imaginations!
-You could come up with any combination of cape patterns or themes for any occasion!
+These capes were so fun to create!
+Custom DIY superhero capes are a great accessory for active kids who love pretending!
+You could design any combination of cape styles or themes for any occasion.

 Related Post: Fun Indoor Kids’ Activities